nurrony/hlsdownloader/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea, enhancement or suggestions for this project
-title: "[FEATURE]: Add Feature Title"
+title: '[FEATURE]: please add title for your idea/suggestions'
 labels: enhancement, feautre
 assignees: nurrony
 ---

 **Is your feature request related to a problem?
 Please describe.**